 We repaired 3 leaks on this roof.
-The main leak is at the valley drainage section.
+The main roof leak is at the valley drainage section.
 The valley section on this roof was closed and full of debris.
 Water could not drain properly, and eventually, water seeped through and caused the leak.

 Valley and drainage sections are some of the most vulnerable spots on the roof.
 For this reason, in our standard procedure, we apply 2 layers of 40lb underlayment under the valley, then mastic seal another 2 layers of underlayment over the valley.
 We also cut the tiles back at each side of the valley metal to leave the valley more open.

 The 2nd leak is around Chimney flashings because the debris clogged the chimney tile pans and prevent water from properly draining.

 When roofing Calabasas for this project, the 3rd leak we found was caused by a slipped tile.
 It is very important to fix all broken and slipped tiles immediately.
-Left alone long enough, they will almost always cause leaks.
+Left alone long enough, they will almost always cause roof leaks.

 Waterproofing underlayment around valley metal completely disintegrated.